 My reasons for remaining celibate were changing.
-It wasn’t because I was broken in that area anymore, or that I still felt I needed to be faithful to Blaze (though some of that has always remained.)
+It wasn’t because I was broken in that area anymore, or that I still felt I needed to be faithful to Marc (though some of that has always remained.)

 It was because I felt married to Jesus.

 As my girls began to be interested in boys and have their teenaged heart breaks, I would tell them just to let Jesus be their boyfriend for a while.
 “He’s the best,” I would tell them.

 I was so perfectly at peace with this idea, that God is the husband of the widow and the father of the orphan, that it was a very difficult adjustment for me when I felt I was being asked to consider loving Bob, ten years after Blaze’s death.
 It took a lot of prayer, a few “burning bushes,” and a couple of little miracles to help me see that loving Bob was now my way.
 I came to understand that Christ and I were going to love Bob together.
 Slowly this began to make sense, and I was able to let that love happen.

 I was very, very happy as Bob’s wife.
 I was more happy and unified with him than I can say.
 He said we were each other’s priests one time and I laughed because that is not so far from the Catholic idea of marriage.
 Truly, we formed Christ in one another and experienced Him living in our relationship.
 In an ineffable way, though changed, it seems to me that we still experience that.

 Now the diamond of chastity is given to me again in different setting, with a new cut.
 I didn’t think this would happen again.
 But I cherish this beautiful gift.
 It is powerful and affirming.